makingwaves/BurnForMoney/src/BurnForMoney.Functions.Presentation/README.md

   > The function must have exactly the same name as the [FunctionName].

-* Create a subscription in Azure portal:
+* Create a subscription in the Azure portal:
   * Resource group: `BurnForMoney_{environment},`
   * EventGrid topic: `bfmDomainEvents{environment}`,
   * Add Event Grid subscription: